DIPlib/diplib/changelogs/diplib_3.4.1.md

 - Images of more than 2 GB can now be read using Bio-Formats.
 But each single x-y plane still must be smaller than 2 GB.
   See [issue #133](https://github.com/DIPlib/diplib/issues/133).

-- When reading through Bio-Formats, pixel sizes in reported in micron would be ignored with a warning.
+- When reading through Bio-Formats, pixel sizes reported in micron would be ignored with a warning.
   See [issue #133](https://github.com/DIPlib/diplib/issues/133).